sourmash-bio/sourmash/doc/sourmash-internals.md

 (e.g. `ZipFileLinearIndex` and `SBTs`); or they store signatures as inverted indices (`LCA_Database` and `SqliteIndex`) that permit certain kinds of fast queries.

+Unless otherwise noted, the `Index` classes below can be loaded concurrently in "read only" mode - that is, you should build the collection _once_, and then use it from multiple processes.
+We currently do not test for or support concurrent read/write.
+Note also that (generally speaking) memory footprints will be additive, so loading the same `LCA_Database` twice will consume twice the memory.
+(If you're interested in concurrency, we suggest using the sqlite containers - see `SqliteIndex`.)

 ### In-memory storage and search.